Anomaloglossus kaiei: Description

 A. kaiei displays cryptic coloration.
 Their dorsal ground color is medium brown, with a wide black band running laterally from its snout tip around the body and a thin, white, partially-interrupted dorsolateral stripe situated immediately above the black band.
 The frog's upper lip bar, chin, and flank are a dirty white color, with a few white or light blue dots speckled throughout.
 Its iris is a metallic reddish bronze.
 Fingers I and II are equal in length when appressed, and Finger IV reaches the distal subarticular tubercle on Finger III when appressed.
 There is moderate webbing between the toes and lateral fringes on the fingertips.
 It has a median lingual process shared by other related species found throughout the Guiana Shield, but no oblique lateral stripe, ventrolateral stripe, black armband, or cloacal tubercles.

 Adult males have an average snout-vent length of 18.9 mm and all fingers are slightly swollen.
 Their throats are a light grayish-pink, with dark spotting to stippling that extends down to their chest that never completely covers their throat.
 Their stomachs are a whitish color with sparse dark stippling.
 Testis are white, unpigmented.

 Adult females have an average snout-vent length of 19.8 mm.
 Their throats are a pure yellow.
 Their stomachs are orangish-yellow and absent of melanophores.

 Tadpoles are dark brown to near-black on their body and the top of their head.
 Their lateral head appears as light purple.
 In fact, this region is transparent; the purple coloration is a result of visible blood vessels in the skin.
 Its posterior body is gray and significantly mottled with dark brown coloration.
 Fins are transparent.

 After being kept in preservative for 2 months, most of the frog's coloration changes to a grayish brown and ventral areas become white.
 Black bands and spots remain visible.

 Habitat and distribution

 A. kaiei has only been reported from Guyana in the Kaieteur National Park, but is found throughout the Pakaraima Mountains in the Guiana Shield in South America.
 This species lives mainly in primary forest but can also tolerate disturbed forest.
-Their distribution is commonly found at ranges between 150 m and 450 m above sea level, but has also been found up to 1,060 m above sea level.
+Their distribution is commonly found at ranges between 150 and 450 m above sea level, but has also been found up to 1060 m above sea level.
 A. kaiei is not a migrant species and is native to the Guiana Shield.